LoopZ/V8Power/README.txt

                 files to STDOUT.
 The current directory is not searched.
 If any filespec is not found, exits with an errorlevel 1.
     /T filespec Just like /S except only errorlevel 0 or 1 is returned.
+    /M location Output amount of disk freespace for location.
+    /R required Use in conjunction with /M to test for amount that the amount of required space is available.
+Required is a limited to 65535.
+                But, it can be appended with B, K, M and etc. It will return an errorlevel of 1 when there is not enough space.

     tba         (Still under development, more to be announced)